28 Mar 2020

 It's now been exactly two weeks since my girlfriend, A., and I decided to commence self-isolation; two weeks since I looked out of the living room window and felt mightily sanctimonious.
 Along the street, people were just carrying on as usual: meeting up in groups of 3-5 for brunch at the café, moping around fashion stores, sneezing into tissues that went straight back into pockets, coughing into their hands.
 We all drop the ball at some point, I suppose — not touching your face is hard! — but this all felt worse than mere complacency.
 It was wilful defiance.
-By Wednesday, the same café was closed, as had all other "non-essential" shops by government order (interestingly, this seems to exclude bookshops).
+By Wednesday, the same café was closed, as had all other "non-essential" shops by government order (interestingly, in Berlin, this seems to exclude bookshops).
 I watched staff go inside the café and come out again, carrying trays of eggs and a blue IKEA bag no doubt filled with more perishables.

 Literally everything is about COVID-19 at the moment.
 It seems like we can't talk about anything else, like nothing matters, because society is having to adapt and people are losing their shit at the idea of not being able to do things they previously took for granted.
 But they have to suck it up.
 If we're going to get through this, we have to each do our part.